What is a recession and what does it mean for me?

 - Recession-proof your career.
 If your job doesn't feel secure for the long run, consider updating your resume, learning more marketable skills, networking with friends and colleagues, and trying to get a promotion or more secure job lined up.A second job or side hustle in the gig economy can also help you survive financially if you lose your job or your employer reduces your wages or hours during a recession.

-Recessions can be financially painful, but given the historical pattern, you'll probably live through at least a few of them during your lifetime.
-Planning ahead can help you survive and thrive, whenever the next one occurs.
+Recessions can be financially painful, but given the historical pattern, it's likely that you'll experience a few of them during your lifetime.
+Planning ahead can help you survive and support your family, whenever the next one occurs.